data-dot-all/dataall/pages/deploy/deploy_locally.md

 🎉 **Congratulations** 🎉 Now you can access the UI in [http://localhost:8080](http://localhost:8080)

-## 3. Set AWS credentials
+## 2. Set AWS credentials
+You can access the UI, but until you set AWS credentials you won't be able to create Environments, Datasets or any other data.all stack.

-Docker will read the AWS credentials specified as 'default' that you have configured in your local machine, EC2 or Cloud9 or wherever you are working.
+We have configured Docker to read the AWS credentials specified in the 'default' profile that you have configured in your local machine, EC2 or Cloud9 or wherever you are working.

+You can use credentials for any AWS account, but we recommend you to use an AWS account that you currently use as infrastructure account of data.all.
 This is how your `.aws/credentials` file should look like:
 ```
 [default]